Southern Yakutia (Sakha)

 this region.”

-“What plans do they have when they lack an understanding of
+“What plans do they have when they don’t understand how the

-how the world operates?
-What would they do after fleecing this region of its
+they do after fleecing this region of its resources without creating

 “I don’t think so, Comrade Boris.
 They are likely to head to

-Liston, Miami, Tel-Aviv, Dubai, Hong Kong, Sydney, Melbourne, Nassau, Nicosia
+Miami, Tel-Aviv, Dubai, Hong Kong, Sydney, Melbourne, Nassau, Nicosia or even

 “Ach, Ach, Ach…ach!”